CPD - Football Analysis courses

 View Profile

-Football analytics is a relatively new but rapidly evolving way to analyze and shape what is arguably the world’s most widespread and popular sport.
-An estimated 5 billion people globally will tune in to watch the World Cup 2022 and so being trained and able to properly analyze what is being seen on screen can be equally essential both as a fan and as a career.
-This CPD article will take you through some of the basics of becoming a football analyst, such as what a football analyst is and the football analysis courses available.
+Football analytics is a relatively new but rapidly evolving way to analyse and understand one of the world’s most popular and widespread sports.
+With an estimated 5 billion people globally tuning in to watch major tournaments like the World Cup, being trained and able to properly analyse what is being seen on screen can be essential both as a fan and as a career.
+This article will take you through some of the basics of becoming a football analyst, such as what a football analyst is and the football analysis CPD courses available.

 What is a Football Analyst?